 AU33W MAG VS CHAIN LAKE

-Dios 2009-2010 till sampling outlined a 15 km x 3-7 km well-structured gold NE anomalous dispersal train near the EM-1 dam.
-This gold dispersal train is N240-250 striking, same as the area reported glacial striaes average measurements.
+Dios 2009-2010 till sampling outlined a 15 km x 3-7 km well-structured gold anomalous dispersal train.
+This gold dispersal train is N240-250 striking, same as the area reported glacial striaes.

-Dios compilation of all available till data for the Lower Eastmain highlights the importance of this significant gold train.
+Dios compilation of all available till data for Lower Eastmain highlights the importance of this gold train.

 AU33W TILL MAP

-In 2010, a 3 day reconnaissance was carried on the sector at the head of the Eastmain-1 till gold train.
-From 40 representative samples grabbed from glacial (mineralized tonalite & basalt) floats, three 40-75 cm size tonalite boulders with 2-5% disseminated pyrite assayed 0.84 g/t Au, 1.5 g/t Ag ; 2.3 g/t Au, 1.6 g/t Ag ; and 2.3 g/t Au, 6.6 g/t Ag .
+In 2010, a 3 day reconnaissance was carried out at the head of Eastmain-1 till gold train.
+From 40 representative samples from glacial (mineralized tonalite & basalt) floats, three 40-75 cm size tonalite boulders with 2-5% disseminated pyrite assayed 0.84 g/t Au, 1.5 g/t Ag ; 2.3 g/t Au, 1.6 g/t Ag ; and 2.3 g/t Au, 6.6 g/t Ag .
 Thin sections on auriferous floats confirmed potassic (biotite, microcline) alterations.

 From July 2011 till November 2013, Osisko had the option to acquire a 51% undivided interest in the property and incurred some 1.4 M$ in exploration expenditures.

 During the 2012 summer, a field program outlined five new gold showings in the tonalte-granodiorite complex.
-In the fall, further work revealed outcropping gold showings, with 34 of the mineralized outcrops concentrated in an 18-km2 area.
-All showings yielded values above 100 ppb gold (0.1 g/t Au), and seven yielded between 1.58 g/t and 23.6 g/t Au.
-These anomalous values represent 13% of the 260 samples collected from this part of the property.
+In the fall, further work revealed outcropping gold showings, with 34 of mineralized outcrops centered in an 18-km2 area.
+All showings yielded values above 100 ppb gold (0.1 g/t Au), and seven between 1.58 g/t and 23.6 g/t Au.
 In the 2012 Fall, ten trenches were dug to test soil geochemical anomalies or to extend known showings.
-Some targets were not fully tested due to the overburden thickness and the accidental nature of the ground.
-On these trenches, 515 track-samples totalling 397.05 meters were collected.
-Best results were obtained from the Heberto showing (trench T7), a first priority target that returned 5.0 g/t gold (grams per tonne) over 5.25 m et 1.12 g/t gold over 4.5 m in a sheared tonalite (type of granite).
+Some targets were not fully tested due to overburden and accidental nature of the ground.
+Heberto showing (trench T7), a first priority target returned 5.0 g/t gold (grams per tonne) over 5.25 m et 1.12 g/t gold over 4.5 m in a sheared (type of granite).
 Several anomalous results of 0.5 to 1.1 g/t gold over 0.75 to 2.25 m were also returned in other trenches in the granitic rocks.